Surendra-The-Analyst/Surendra-The-Analyst/README.md

 - 📫 How to reach me surendra.bheemanathini@gmmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: i just started my journey on github i dont know how to use github😂(maybe after i am familiar i may change this fun fact 😉
+- ⚡ Fun fact: i just started my journey on github i dont know how to use github😂(maybe after i am familiar i may change this fun fact😉

 <!---
 Surendra-The-Analyst/Surendra-The-Analyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.